sye8/DocsToPdfConverter/README.md

 ## Known problems

-- Cannot render Chinese characters
+- Cannot render Chinese characters not in [Arial, Times New Roman, Helvetica, Calibri, 等线]
 - High resolution images in slideshow will not be rendered
 - Background image in slideshow may not be properly rendered